Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Mr. Ronson’s book addresses perhaps every major social media digital hate mob even from 2012 to his book’s publication.
 It covers Dongle-gate.
 And unlike all the interviews of Adria Richards, Mr. Ronson actually interviews one of the men in the story for his side.
 He interviewed Ms. Richards as well.
 This book is very balanced, whereas many articles about these same cases are infected by the initial bias of the scandals.

 Mr. Ronson’s book “So You’ve Been Publicly Shamed” offers some of the only interviews the victims of these digital hate mobs have given since their experience, and he said in one TED talk that he’s been the only person to interview them long after the event.
 He’s the only one who cared enough to follow up, and that is a tragedy – and reason to read his book.
-He balances these stories with interviews with those who made the discoveries or triggered the viral outbreak of the stories, many of whom were surprised at the reaction they caused.
+He balances these stories with interviews with those who made the discoveries or triggered the viral outbreak of the stories, many of whom were surprised at the over-reaction they caused.

 The interview with Clive Stafford Smith is fascinating if nothing else.
 This leads into the next chapter into how shaming is part of the deliberate discrediting of witnesses.
 The author’s first hand accounts in the training for would be witnesses should be common knowledge but isn’t as of yet.